Amanda Bynes: Health and legal issues

 In October 2014, Bynes accused her father of emotional and sexual abuse in a series of tweets.
 After her parents protested and claimed innocence, Bynes tweeted that her father had never abused her, adding: "The microchip in my brain made me say those things but he's the one that ordered them to microchip me".
-Days later, Bynes' mother again received conservatorship of her.
+Days later, Bynes's mother again received conservatorship of her.
 Soon afterward, Bynes announced that she had been diagnosed with bipolar disorder.
 In August 2018, paperwork was filed to continue the conservatorship until August 2020.

 In 2018, Bynes stated she had been sober for four years with the help of her parents.
 She apologized for what she said on Twitter during her years of substance use challenges: "I'm really ashamed and embarrassed with the things I said.
 I can't turn back time but if I could, I would.
 And I'm so sorry to whoever I hurt and whoever I lied about because it truly eats away at me."
-In an interview, Bynes stated that during her days of substance use she experimented with cocaine and MDMA, but the drug she "abused the most" was the ADHD prescription medication Adderall.
+In an interview, Bynes stated that during her days of substance use she used cocaine and MDMA, but the drug she "abused the most" was the ADHD prescription medication Adderall.

 In February 2022, Bynes filed to end her conservatorship.
 Her attorney stated that Bynes believed her condition was improved and protection of the court was no longer necessary.
 Attorneys for her parents stated that they supported her in ending it.
 The conservatorship was officially terminated on March 22, 2022.

 On March 20, 2023, Bynes was placed on a 72-hour psychiatric hold after she flagged a bystander for help and called 911 following a psychotic episode in Los Angeles.
 The previous weekend she had been scheduled to appear at an All That panel at '90s Con in Connecticut, her first scheduled public event since the end of her conservatorship, but she did not appear.
 On June 17, 2023, after she called the police indicating that she had thoughts of self-harm, mental health professionals determined that she needed inpatient treatment.
 She left the facility on June 30 with plans for follow-up outpatient treatment.